Origin of neo-liberalism

 In terms of employment W. Lippmann asserts the superiority of capital over labor.
 Men must be made “adaptable” at the place where they were born.
 The mobility of human labor will never be equal to the hypermobility of capital.
 Humans are territorial, weighed down by their habits, they will be put under “house arrest” to better ward off the risks of uncontrolled mobility.
 However, the best among them will escape, on principle, from this coercion.
 What is needed, therefore, is a social control that fixes populations while avoiding the “evil” of immigration on the one hand and, on the other, making the mass of individuals more malleable, docile and versatile in the place where they were born.

-J. Dewey has put forward his own interpretation of the retardation of the human species, which is incompatible with that of W. Lippmann: So, should we delay, or should we not delay?
+J. Dewey has put forward his own interpretation of the retardation of the human species, which is incompatible with that of W. Lippmann.

 From my point of view, one might also ask whether the weakness of “neo-liberalism” comes not only from its narrow conception of man, but also from the outright evacuation of the ethical frame of reference.
-It is understandable that traditional religious ethics and their moral prohibitions were unsuitable to accompany the “Great Society”, but, in my opinion, a wide-ranging reflection on fundamental values is unavoidable, alas, it still leaves to be desired.
-For the past 15 years or so, I have been trying to promote a blueprint for universal ethics to reform this degenerating economic system pursuing globalization without ethical references.
+It is understandable that traditional religious ethics and their moral prohibitions were unsuitable to accompany the “Great Society”, but, in my opinion, a wide-ranging reflection on fundamental values is unavoidable.

 Fortunately there is a new generation of citizens who no longer accept the lifestyles of the last century and who will undoubtedly find a real answer to the current challenges.
-Unless, like “Happy Sisyphus” (A. Camus), they fall back into absurdity: the trap of protecting the strongest, for example.
+Lets hope that, unless, like “Happy Sisyphus” (A. Camus), they do not fall back into absurdity: the trap of protecting the strongest, for example.

 Reducing a 300-page book to 9 pages does not do justice to the very meticulous and profound work of Mrs. Barbara Stiegler, author of “Il faut s’adapter“.
 Nevertheless, I hope that this abridged version and comments will encourage you to read her complete work.
-I sincerely thank her for opening my eyes to the origin of this ideology, which is dominant and oppressive for many.
+I sincerely thank her for opening my eyes to the origin of this dominant ideology, which is seductive for some and oppressive for others.

 Automatic translation French to English by: “DeepL”